InstituteforDiseaseModeling/covid-mobility-and-behavior/README.md

     make precomputed_data

 Finally, we should be able to run notebooks from the [/notebooks](/notebooks) folder.
-Dennis, please use the [https://github.com/InstituteforDiseaseModeling/covid-mobility-and-behavior/blob/master/notebooks/Supplement_PCA_explained_variance.ipynb](F) notebook for now to test the code.
+Dennis, please use the <a href = "https://github.com/InstituteforDiseaseModeling/covid-mobility-and-behavior/blob/master/notebooks/Supplement_PCA_explained_variance.ipynb">PCA Explained Variance notebook</a> for now to test the code.
 If it works, that would mean that the local package was installed correctly and that the data was downloaded and saved correctly.
 Other notebooks are in the process of being cleaned up and are coming very soon!